-As Lowney says in the opening sentence of his book "After living for seven years as a Jesuit seminarian, practising vows of poverty, chastity and obedience to the Jesuit general in Rome, I morphed into a corporate man."
+As Lowney says in the opening sentence of his book, "After living for seven years as a Jesuit seminarian, practising vows of poverty, chastity and obedience to the Jesuit general in Rome, I morphed into a corporate man."
 Lowney left the Jesuits to join JP Morgan, one of the best known and respected global investment banks.
 He spent seventeen years at JP Morgan before writing Heroic Leadership - Best Practices from a 450-year-old Company that Changed the World.
 Lowney realised that the Jesuits priests of the sixteenth century have a lot to teach us today.
-Because the Society of Jesus was established in 1540 into a complex and dynamic world, it's hardly surprising that Ignatius Loyola and his other founders valued the same attitude and behaviours that modern companies seek today.
+Because the Society of Jesus was established in 1540 into a complex and dynamic world, it's hardly surprising that Ignatius Loyola xes of a Godly Man by Philip Brewe and his other founders valued the same attitude and behaviours that modern companies seek today.